 #67: Soft Layers with Balayage Highlights

-A simple layered long hair look, this hairdo works for almost any hair texture.
-Choose between a soft side parting and a middle parting and add some texturizing spray to the length of your locks.
-Use a curling iron only on the bottom half of hair, curling different sized sections in random directions.
+This simple layered long hair look works for almost any hair texture.
+Choose a soft side or middle part and add some texturizing spray to the length.
+Use a curling iron only on the bottom half, curling different sized sections in random directions.

 #68: Luscious Layers and Subtle Waves

-Silky smooth hair looks gorgeous, especially when there are some highlights in it that pop.
-Try out this technique if you have fine or straight hair.
-Add more volume to the roots with a texturizing spray and blow dry the ends flipping or curling them with a round brush.
+Silky, smooth hair looks gorgeous, especially when paired with some standout highlights.
+Try this technique if you have fine or straight hair.
+Add more volume to the roots with a texturizing spray and flip or curl the ends with a round brush when blow drying.
 Finish the look with a touch of shine spray.

 #69: Fun Layers and Messy Red Ombre Waves

 If you really want to stand out from the crowd, you won’t fail with this daring color.
 Ask your stylist to keep the color dark red at the roots and fade it out towards the ends to a peachy pink.
 The result will be stunning, and your hair will look like dancing flames.